stuarttodd-dev/coding-tips/src/DesignPatterns/Behavioural/Command/README.md

 # Command Pattern
-This project demonstrates the use of the **Command Pattern** to encapsulate a request as an object, allowing you to parameterize methods, delay execution, or manage a queue of requests (e.g., a task scheduler).
+This project demonstrates the use of the **Command Pattern** to encapsulate a request as an object, allowing you to parameterise methods, delay execution, or manage a queue of requests (e.g., a task scheduler).
 Each command encapsulates an action and its associated data, making it easy to manage tasks independently.

 ## Directory Structure
 ```